 Sweetness

 - Southern Cornbread: Authentic Southern cornbread is typically savory and not very sweet.
-It may have a subtle sweetness from the buttermilk but is not overtly sweet.
+The buttermilk may impart a subtle sweetness, but it is not overly sweet.

-- Regular Cornbread: Regular cornbread is often sweeter due to the addition of sugar.
-The sweetness can vary from mildly sweet to quite sweet, depending on the recipe.
+- Regular Cornbread: Regular cornbread is often sweeter due to adding sugar.
+Depending on the recipe, the sweetness can vary from mildly sweet to quite sweet.

 Crust